AthiLakshmiS/ticket-backend/README.md

 # ticket-backend

-# back-end
+add env file

+DB="YOUR DB URL"

-# make sure to navigate to the project directory
+make sure to navigate to the project directory

 cd backend

-# command to run the project
 npm start